heroku/webapp-runner/README.md

 You can stop the application from the red square in the console pane or from the debug perspective.
 It can be restarted by right-clicking on the project and choosing your new launch configuration from the 'Debug As' menu or from the debug menu in the Eclipse toolbar (the icon with the little bug).

 ### Maven Central
 Note: webapp runner is now available in Maven Central.
-The version scheme has also chanaged to match the version of Tomcat that it relies on.
+The version scheme has also changed to match the version of Tomcat that it relies on.
 The format is `<tomcat version>.<minor webapp runner version>`.
 Versions 0.0.1 to 0.0.7 are still available at http://jsimone.github.com/webapp-runner/repository.